Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 - Corrective actions

-DUPRO inspections allow manufacturers to identify and correct problems before production is completed.
+DUPRO inspections allow manufacturers to address problems before production is completed, reducing the cost of corrective actions.

 Pre-Shipment Inspection (PSI)

-Pre-shipment inspection is conducted when production is complete and at least 80% of goods are packed.
+Pre-shipment inspection is conducted when production is complete and at least 80% of the goods are packed.

 Inspectors verify: